pystardust/ani-cli/CONTRIBUTING.md

 ## Pull Requests

-- Appease the linter
+1. Appease the linter
-- Don't echo-pipe into another command
+2. Bump the version
-- Adjust the Readme according to your changes (if applicable)
+3. Avoid extra dependencies
-- Indent with tabs and clear trailing white space before commits.
+4. Adjust the Readme according to your changes (if applicable)
-- Bump the version
+7. Try using built-in output functions (err, inf, prompt, `menu_line_*` and die) instead of echo and printf
-- Try using built-in output functions (err, inf, prompt, `menu_line_*` and die) instead of echo and printf
+8. Don't echo-pipe into another command if avoidable
-- Try using shell builtins over external commands
+9. Indent with tabs
-- Avoid extra dependencies
+10. Try using shell builtins over external commands

 ## Testing